RIAPS/riaps.github.io/apps.md

 pub yourPublisherName : aMessage timed;
 ```

-Subscriber ports can specify a deadline for when a message is expected to arrive by adding ```within deadlinePeriodValue``` to the port description.
+Subscriber ports can specify a deadline for the completion of the processing of a message by adding ```within deadlinePeriodValue``` to the port description.

 ##### Request/Reply Ports

-For request/reply interactions, a request message is sent from a client to a server reply port.
+For request/reply interactions, a request message is sent from a client's request port to a server's (corresponding) reply port.
 Once the message is received on the server, a reply message is sent back to the client's request port.
+The ports are matched (i.e. connected) based on the pair of types of the messages they carry.
 This message exchanged is indicated in the port definition, as shown below.
 These ports can be in the same component definition or in different components.

 ```
 req yourRequestPortName (aRequestMessage, aReplyMessage);